Sub-principles

 AAM Position:

-- Physical constants are scale-dependent (different at each SL)
+- Physical constants are scale-dependent (different at each similarity level)

 - Same organizational principles apply, but with scaled parameters